SEO

 What are the advantages of outsourcing SEO?

-A team which stays up to date with all changes and trends
+A team that stays up to date with changes and trends

 Using an agency is scalable